 Dr. Tarek El-Awady

-Former Director of the Grand Egyptian Museum in Cairo, one of the leading Egyptologists, and now Director General of Egyptian Museum at Alexandria Library.
+Former Director of the Grand Egyptian Museum in Cairo, one of the leading Egyptologists, and now Director General of Egyptian Museum at the Library of Alexandria.
 He worked in excavations in Giza, Saqqara, Abu Sir, and in the Valley of the Kings.
 Dr. Tarek El-Awady will join us for the Abu Sir complex sightseeing where he conducted important research as the director of excavations.
-For many years he was the main Egyptologist Inspector of this site.
+For many years he was the main Egyptologist and Inspector of this site.
 Dr. Tarek will guide us through the pyramid complex of Abu Sir and explain to us the important role this site used to play in the past.

 Dr. Tarek El-Awady: 'People should come and visit Egypt because this is the only country in which you will see the footprints of the pharaohs, the great civilization built by the Ancient Egyptians.
 You will not only enjoy the monuments but also the nice weather, the welcoming people, and the great atmosphere here in the country.

 I am very happy that Archaeological Paths made it possible for people to come and visit closed sites which are not open for tourists – this is an adventure!
 When you visit a closed archaeological site, you feel that you are not in a tourist place, but you see it as it is and you enjoy the beauty and the magic of the site.